thefrontiergroup/scoped_attr_accessible/README.md

 To our Gemfile and running `bundle install`.

+If you encounter issues, please make sure you add it right after activerecord or rails - Otherwise, you might encounter issues where the process it uses to hook into ActiveModel fails.

 ## Usage

 With it enabled, your application should continue to work as usual with classic `attr_accessible` and `attr_protected`.